This page is being overhauled, and will show the weaknesses in the Valeo starters and the fixes for them.

-If your Valeo starter makes a screeching noise after starting the engine, it needs to be cleaned.
+If your Valeo starter makes a screeching run-on noise after starting the engine, it needs to be cleaned and greased.
 Other symptoms of starter trouble vary, but inevitably the starter needs to be pulled apart for cleaning and inspection.
 If your starter has an electrical fault (not working, intermittent operation, etc), read Greg's article linked at the bottom of the page.
 If your starter has loosened magnets, read Alex's article or just buy a new magnet housing.
 Contrary to what I've read on the web, I don't think the squealing problem is caused by the planetary gears as much as by the solenoid mechanism (plunger and pinion splines).

 For reference, here are the internal parts, names used, and replacement availablity from BMW for the D6RA15 starter used on Airheads.
 BMW does not list any repair parts for the D6RA55/D6RA75 starter used on the Oilheads, but the brush sets and repair kit #4 will work.
 Differences are listed at the bottom of this page.
 At the time of writing this, replacement pinions, brushes, solenoids, etc. were available from BMW.
 Pinions and solenoids were about $120, and brushes were $10 to $20 depending on which kit you need.

 |1.
 Solenoid switch, 12 41 1 244 607